nicoevergara/cleanser/README.md

 ## Basic Usage

-There are two functions that currently exist within Cleanser (with more to come specifically to work with Phoenix's changesets).
+There are three functions that currently exist within Cleanser (with more to come specifically to work with Phoenix's changesets).

 ```
 # Validate email against default invalid domains